Willow Cuttings

 Basket willows are usually coppiced to the ground annually, including the first year.
 Only an inch of the original stem needs to be left above the soil the second spring.
 Find more info and photos about coppicing here on our blog.
 This approach will give you more straight and uniform rods.
 We do leave some rods to grow for two or three years for sticks, stakes, and for peeling.

 You can choose to grow all your willows as pollards which is an attractive landscape feature and keeps the willows up higher away from browsers and weeds.
 Attractive hedges can be produced by coppicing alternate plants in alternate years just before the willow leafs out in the spring.
 The result is a hedge that will look good year round; highlighting the winter rods that are more colorful in the first and second years growth.
 Take a look at our webpage about basketry willow for some more information and photos of the willow at Dunbar Gardens: basketry willow.
+To see more current photos of our willows check out our Instagram feed which you can find below.

 Spike inspects the basketry willow